-2. When field kitchen platforms and/or specified trained1 personnel are not available, these rations offer an important morale and menu break for the soldier from consuming individual rations exclusively.
+2. When field kitchen platforms and/or specified trained personnel are not available, these rations offer an important morale and menu break for the soldier from consuming individual rations exclusively.
 These group rations will typically contain a similar range of components, common elements and accessories to the individual ration meal but configured in larger group sized portions in cans, pouches or trays.
 This ration is typically self-contained or unitized in a single box or module to provide logistical benefits in ordering, preparation, and serving.
-This ration configuration provides small units an important capability for complete and wholesome subsistence with a group served, shelf stable meal option typically supporting up to 20 individuals.
+This ration configuration provides small units an important capability for complete and wholesome subsistence with a group-served, shelf stable meal option supporting at least 10 individuals.

-1 Trained personnel are individuals that have received formal cook training as required by the member nations.
-Training should include food safety, defence, sanitation, preparation and handling procedures.
+&lt;sup>1 Trained personnel are individuals that have received formal cook training as required by the member nations.
+Training should include food safety, defense, sanitation, preparation and handling procedures.
+A typical design is described here.
+But even ready to eat group rations could be configured for less or more than 10 individuals